Gabriel Segal (philosopher)

 Professor Gabriel Segal is an academic philosopher, cognitive scientist and an author.

 Background and education

-Gabriel Mark Aurel Segal was born in the UK in 1959, and is the son of psychoanalyst Hanna Segal and brother of mathematician Dan Segal.
+Gabriel Mark Aurel Segal was born in the United Kingdom in 1959, and is the son of psychoanalyst Hanna Segal and brother of mathematician Dan Segal.

 Segal was educated at University College London, where he received a BA in Philosophy with First Class Honours in 1981.
 Later he studied for his B. Phil. at the University of Oxford graduating in 1983 with an overall distinction, and winning the John Locke Prize in Mental Philosophy.

 Finally, Segal received his PhD in Philosophy from MIT in 1987, supervised by Ned Block and Noam Chomsky.

 Academic career

 Segal's first teaching appointment was at the University of Wisconsin-Madison, after which he accepted a lectureship at King's in 1989.

 Segal has been lecturer, reader and professor of philosophy King's College London.
 He served as Head of Department and has been named Professor Emeritus.